JoubaMety/ManualPlus-Focus-Mode/ReadME.md

 suffix.CAMERA_FOCAL_POINT= m
 ```
 **Be aware that if you do use `screenBrightness` uniform in other stuff, it WILL conflict, so you will want to disable that stuff (removing them altogether or making `if` statements).**
+## Special Thanks to...
+* [McHorse](https://twitter.com/McHorsy) for **making my (and also others) dream of adjustable focus distance while recording Minecraft Machinimas/Cinematic Videos COME TRUE** by using my solution to the problem of Static Focus Distance/Auto Focus.